-One of my favorite tips to save money is to ditch the disposables.
-No sense throwing your hard earned cash in the garbage can, right?
+One of my favorite tips to save money is to ditch disposables.
+No sense throwing your hard-earned cash in the garbage can, right?
 If you want to cut down on lunch costs this year, here are a few school lunch tips that might help.
-Check out my back to school survival tips if you are stressing out about the school year starting!
+Check out my back-to-school survival tips if you are stressing out about the school year starting!

 Waste Free School Lunch Tips

 You have to spend some money NOW in order to SAVE money in the years to come.
 Think of your reusable lunch purchases as an investment that will cut down on future grocery store bills.
 That being said, here are a few school lunch tips and products that I have found helpful.

 Shop smart on reusables:

 I shopped on Amazon yesterday to replace a few items that are so old that my kids are embarrassed to be seen with them.
 My teenagers really have no desire to use cloth bags with tiny cartoon animals on them that we have had since they were 5.

 The bags themselves are still perfectly good so I will gift them to a friend or give them to the thrift store.
 I wish I had shopped smarter when I bought them.
 When buying reusable bags, water bottles, etc, don't get sucked into cartoon characters and pink hearts.

 Buy products that are gender neutral and that will last for the entire 12 or so years that your child will be taking a school lunch.
 My teens are good sports about the healthy lunches I send them but they draw the line at being seen with race cars and dinosaurs on their lunch bags.

 Click the photo below for some great waste-free products for school lunches!

 Tips to save money at the grocery store: